sstern62/Voices-in-the-Wilderness-Wolves-in-the-USA/README.md

 Using the Natural Language Toolkit (NLTK), this analysis incorporates concordances, word similarities, and text‑generation techniques to identify linguistic patterns within each report.
 The findings reveal notable variation between the datasets, with the Oregon report exhibiting the greatest degree of linguistic difference, offering insight into the distinct ecological and management conditions shaping these populations, as well as how these various institutions view interacting with their existing wolves.

 When analyzing the generated texts; Yellowstone showed the most emphasis on wolf birth and various success, Oregon showed the most emphasis on lethal removal, and the United States as a whole showed prominence with mortality and population control.
+Now that I have familiarity with NLTK and PyPDF2, my ultimate hope is to gain mastery of these libraries and explore these conclusions further through the lens of the media attention these wolf populations tend to get.

 # Rationale Statement:
 As the current administration seeks to defund conservation efforts and National Parks, it’s important now more than ever to examine the reality of endangered animals within the United States.
 My goal is to stress that our National Parks, such as Yellowstone, create a safe haven for the reintroduction efforts of various species, such as the gray wolf.
 These locations are essential for our ecological longevity.
 As this administration focuses on twisting words to suit their needs, it seemed only fitting to explore how we differentiate these populations linguistically, and how these reports view their various groups.
 It also touches on my own personal interests and questions, as the wolves of Yellowstone are a notorious success, one that we are struggling to replicate in other places.

 As humans, we have the greatest power to both help and harm these animals, and it is our responsibility to hold these institutions accountable and read between the lines.
+I believe my findings regarding this project confirm that.

 # Workflow: